 Figure 1.
 Experimental setup used to generate and collect oxidized α-pinene particles.
 The smog chamber is initially flushed with dry or wet air.
 Once the relative humidity in the chamber is established, particles are generated in the smog chamber by mixing α-pinene and ozone.
 Resulting particles are either analyzed with the SMPS or sampled using the cascade impactor.

+Figures 2a-c.
+Figure 2a shows an AFM surface scan of cleaned (no sample) puck.
+The surface is rough at this microscopic level.
+Figure 2b shows an AFM scan of the same puck after sampling.
+This image was collected in the sample deposit region.
+It shows that the roughness gets filled in by the sample.
+Figure 2c shows the centered vertical and horizontal traces from these analysis.
+Significant roughness is observed on the steel that is not observed on the collected sample.
+This indicates that the sample could flow, i.e. had liquid characteristics at the time of sampling.

-Figure 2.
+Figure 3.
 A typical force curve obtained using NaugaNeedle NN-HAR-FM60 probes and an atomic force microscope.
 The blue line indicates the probe approaching the sample, and the red line indicates the probe retracting from the sample.
 At point 1, the nanoneedle is approximately 1 micron from the surface of the liquid sample.
 At point 2, the nanoneedle is just above the surface of the liquid.
 At point 3, the nanoneedle has touched the liquid, which wicks up and exerts a downward force on the probe.
 At point 4, the nanoneedle begins to pull out of the liquid.
 At point 5, the liquid is just about to break from the end of the nanoneedle, and the contact angle of the liquid-needle interface approaches zero.
 At point 6, the nanoneedle has pulled out of the liquid sample.
 The probe retracts back to point 1.

-Figure 3.
+Figure 4.
 Procedure used to determine the surface tension of oxidized α-pinene particles using the AFM.
 The cantilever’s spring constant was determined (step 1), which allowed the AFM to obtain force curves.
 Force curves of a liquid standard were obtained (step 2), and the nanoneedle’s wetted perimeter was calculated with equation 2 given the standard’s known surface tension (step 3).
 Force curves of the oxidized α -pinene sample were obtained (step 4), and its surface tension was calculated with equation 2 given the nanoneedle‘s wetted perimeter (step 5).
 For initial tests, a check standard was used to verify the validity of the wetted perimeter and sample surface tension calculations (optional steps 6-7).b